vmware-archive/pcf-prometheus-pipeline/README.md

 ```

 ## Deploy node_exporter on all nodes
 node_exporter is a core Prometheus exporter which provides detailed OS-level information.
-Using BOSH add-ons feature it's very easy to install node_exporter on all BOSH-provisioned VMs:
+Using BOSH add-ons feature it's very easy to install node_exporter on all BOSH-provisioned VMs.
+Take the example runtime.yml (adjust the prometheus release version if needed) and run:
 ```
 bosh update runtime-config runtime.yml bosh -n deploy